 Symptoms & Signs of GERD:

-- Sensation of fullness, bloating, and abdominal pressure.
+- The sensation of fullness, bloating, and abdominal pressure.

 - Acidic or sour taste at the back of the throat.